Modelling hollow thermoplastic syntactic foams under high-strain compressive loading: Material Fabrication and Mechanical Testing

 \subsection{Materials and sample preparation}

 The HTM syntactic foams were made by blending hollow copolymer microspheres (Expancel 920 DE supplied by Expancel AzkoNobel) into a polyurethane matrix made from a blend of Polytetramethylene Ether Glycol (Terathane 1000 supplied by INVISTA Textile (UK) Ltd), Trimethylolpropane (supplied by Tokyo Chemical Industry) with Methylene diphenyl diisocyanate (Isonate M143 supplied by Dow Chemicals) as a curing agent.
-To ensure that the microspheres were distributed uniformly, fumed silica (Aerosil 200 supplied by Evonik Inc.) was used as a thixotropic additive.
-A summary of the microsphere properties is given in Table \ref{tab:table1}.
-Scanning-electron microscope (SEM) images of the spheres are given in Fig.~\ref{fig:SEM}, both in suspension and resting on imaging surface.
+Fumed silica (Aerosil 200 supplied by Evonik Inc.) was used as a thixotropic additive.
+A summary of the microsphere properties is given in Table \ref{tab:table1}, where we note that particle diameter values are volume-weighted \cite{curd2020characterisation}.
+Scanning-electron microscope (SEM) images of the spheres are given in Fig.~\ref{fig:SEM}, both in suspension and resting on the imaging surface.
 After blending, the mixture was cured in open trays at 55$^\circ$C and then machined into cylinders (diameters of 29 mm and heights of 12.5 mm).